Note: This was originally posted on April 3rd, 2012 to thepreppypanda.blogspot.com

 Now, get this.

 I wear a 34G.
 That’s bigger than a DDD.
 That’s bigger than an F. That’s a G. (Ain’t nothin’ but a G thing, baby…) Before I was enlightened on this issue, I would have thought that someone with a 34G bra would look like two oranges on a toothpick.
 Nope.
-She probably looks more like this:
+She probably looks a lot like me.

 I had to go bra shopping at Nordstrom’s in order to learn how wrong I had been.
 My first properly fitted bra cost $95.
 (I have been able to find less expensive ones, but never less than $65.
 It is worth it though, since I wear my boobs every day.)